Arkadiusz Krysik

 • In constructing scalable applications using Hazelcast, clustering and effective data partitioning ensure high availability, while Near-Cache and custom serialization features allow for improved read performance and optimized data handling.

 At its core, Hazelcast operates as an in-memory data grid, leveraging software distributed across a cluster of computers that collectively share their memory for shared data access.
-It increases data availability and speeds processing by replicating stored data across multiple cluster members.
+It increases data availability and speeds processing by replicating stored data.

 Key Features of Hazelcast